 2. Minimum enrollment for marimba workshops is 3 students.

-5. After June 20th, including during the festival, students are not allowed to drop or transfer to another workshop unless the workshop they are enrolled in has been significantly changed by the festival organizers (different teacher, for example.)
+5. After July 11th, as well as during the festival, students are not allowed to drop or transfer to another workshop unless the workshop they are enrolled in has been significantly changed by the festival organizers (such as a different teacher.)

 6. Once a student has registered and paid for a workshop during online pre-registration, no refund will be given if the student chooses to drop that workshop.
 Instead, the student will receive a credit equal to the cost of the workshop which can be applied towards other purchases made on the Zimfest website prior to or during the festival.

 7. For any workshop that the festival organizers cancel or significantly change, credit will be given to the students enrolled in that workshop.
 That credit may be used to take other workshops at the festival.
 If the credit has not been used by the end of the festival, students may apply for a refund by filling out the Refund Request Form.
 This form must be submitted by August 10th in order to be considered for a refund.

 Any new information and/or changes to workshops will be posted on the Zimfest website.
 All workshops and schedules are subject to change so make sure to check the web site frequently.
 View Festival Updates